Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: Results and discussion

 Similar to the self-energy in Eq.~(\ref{selfc}), the real and imaginary parts of $\Sigma_{cd}$ ($\Sigma_{dc}$) describe the \emph{coherent} and \emph{dissipative} couplings from $d$ to $c$ (from $c$ to $d$), respectively.
 The effective interaction between the two giant emitters is purely coherent, and the coupling nonreciprocity, i.e., $|\Sigma_{cd}(0+i0^{+})/\Sigma_{dc}(0+i0^{+})|=\beta^{2}$, is exactly determined by the non-Hermiticity of the HN model and the separations of the coupling points.

 Besides the intrinsic dissipations discussed above, the HN model also suffers from unavoidable disorders of the hopping rates and on-site potentials in practice.
-At a first glance, the nonreciprocal DFIs are implemented by judiciously matching the emitter-lattice coupling coefficients with the global non-Hermiticity of the lattice, and should thus be sensitive to these disorders.
-However, we reveal in Fig.~\figpanel{DFI}{c} that the DFIs are actually robust against moderate disorders, which only induce minor damping and shifts of the evolution curves.
+At first glance, the nonreciprocal DFIs are implemented by judiciously matching the emitter-lattice coupling coefficients with the global non-Hermiticity of the lattice, and should thus be sensitive to these disorders.
+However, we reveal in Fig.~\figpanel{DFI}{c} that the DFIs are actually robust against moderate disorders, which only introduce minor damping and shifts to the evolution curves.
 This robustness is reminiscent of how the HN model under open boundary conditions remains in the \emph{skin phase} for weak disorders~\cite{LonghiDisorder2021}.
 Here the on-site potential disorder is defined in the same way as in Fig.~\figpanel{Squeeze}{c}, while the hopping disorder is introduced by assuming position-dependent hopping differences $\nu_{j}=J_{R,j}-J_{L,j}\in[-W_{h},\,W_{h}]$ with $J_{R,j}$ ($J_{L,j}$) the rightward (leftward) hopping rate connecting the $j$th and $j+1$th lattice sites.
 Compared with the hopping disorder, the dynamics are more robust against the on-site potential disorder (note that we have assumed a larger strength $W_{p}$ for the on-site potential disorder).
 This is consistent with the fact that the nonreciprocal DFI is associated with the asymmetric hopping rates rather than the on-site terms.

-\section{Giant emitters coupled to a bosonic Kitaev chain}
+\subsection{Giant emitters coupled to a bosonic Kitaev chain}

-Similar to the small-emitter case, an ideal BKC is also supposed to be a promising platform for endowing the interactions between giant emitters with phase sensitivity.
-More specifically, we consider two identical giant emitters $c$ and $d$ (as in Sec.~\ref{secTwoG}) coupled to a BKC with
+Similar to the small-emitter case, an ideal BKC is also supposed to be a promising platform for enabling phase-sensitive interactions between giant emitters.
+More specifically, we consider two identical giant emitters $c$ and $d$ (as in Sec.~\ref{secTwoG}) coupled to a BKC with the interaction Hamiltonian

-(now $a_{j}$ is the annihilation operator of the $j$th lattice site of the BKC) and matched emitter-lattice coupling strengths as in Fig.~\ref{DFI}.
-Once again, according to Eqs.~(S12)--(S15) in the SM, the position and momentum quadratures of the two emitters are coupled to the P chain and X chain, respectively, with the same braided coupling structure.
+where $a_{j}$ denotes the annihilation operator of the $j$th lattice site of the BKC in this case.
+The emitter-lattice coupling strengths are matched as in Fig.~\ref{DFI}.
+Once again, according to Eqs.~(\ref{SMnewx})--(\ref{SMEOMpc}) in Appendix~\ref{appBKC}, the position and momentum quadratures of each giant emitter are coupled to the P chain and X chain, respectively, with identical coupling separation and coupling strengths.
+Consequently, the two braided giant emitters support two pairs of quadratures, which are respectively coupled to two opposite HN chains with the same braided coupling structure.

 As shown in Figs.~\figpanel{GABKC}{a} and \figpanel{GABKC}{b}, the position $|X_{c,d}(t)|$ and momentum $|P_{c,d}(t)|$ quadratures of the giant emitters exhibit opposite nonreciprocal DFIs, which we attribute to the opposite chirality of the two effective HN chains.
 This implies that the BKC can, in the ideal limit, support \emph{phase-sensitive} DFIs with the nonreciprocity depending on the initial phase of the excitation.
 Different from the result in Fig.~\ref{DFI}, here the amplification (attenuation) factor is $\beta$ ($\beta^{-1}$) since we plot the amplitudes of the emitter quadratures rather than their intensities.